enicasoldo/allthesmalltrips.life/_posts/2017-07-20-cycling-in-kinderdijk.md

 categories: trips
 tags: [trips, Netherlands, bike, canals, windmills, onedaytrip, landscape, nature]
 image: /assets/images/copertina-mulini.jpg
 excerpt: "If you want to really know Netherlands, Kinderdijk is the place to go.
-This is the place where Dutch invented Holland and a way of living that people all over the world envy them"
+This is the place where Dutch invented Holland and a way of living that people all over the world envy them."
 facebook: "Kinderdijk is a place to go once in a lifetime.
-This is the land where Dutch invented Holland and the way of living that people all over the world envy them"
+This is the land where Dutch invented Holland and the way of living that people all over the world envy them."
 ---